 Topping the eggnog with whipped cream is also a nice touch.

 What To Do With The Leftover Egg White

-You can add the them to scrambled eggs or use it in any of the following small batch recipes:
+You will only use one egg yolk in this eggnog for one.
+You might like to consider adding the egg white to scrambled eggs or use it in any of the following small batch recipes:

-I use a 1-quart saucepan in this eggnog recipe.
+I use a 1-quart saucepan in this eggnog for one recipe.
 For best results, use a pot of similar size.